Card-Forge/forge/README.txt

 3) The /res/draft/ and the /res/sealed/ folders contains files for the sealed and draft mode.
 You should copy over your files inside of these folders that end in the extension ".draft" or ".zsealed".

-4) The /res/quest/ folder contains your questData file.
-This file includes all of the information for your current quest.
-You will not be able to continue your quest in a newer version of Forge unless you copy over the file named "questData.dat".
+4) The /res/quest/data folder contains your questData files.
+These files include all of the information for your current quests.
+You will not be able to continue your quests in a newer version of Forge unless you copy over the your quest data files files.
+These files have a ".dat" or a ".xml" extension.

 5) The Forge root folder contains a preference file named "forge.preferences" and you should also move a copy of this file over to the newer version.